'Pacific Rim' dethrones 'Black Panther' in box office

-Smash-'em up blockbuster "Pacific Rim: Uprising" sent shockwaves through the North American box office this weekend, claiming the top spot with takings of $28 million, industry estimates showed Sunday.
+Smash-'em up blockbuster "Pacific Rim: Uprising" punched its way to first place at the North American box office this weekend, with takings of $28.1 million, industry figures showed Monday.

 The action-packed sequel knocked "Black Panther" from number one after five straight weeks, according to industry tracker Exhibitor Relations, but the film attracted mixed reviews and fell short of "Pacific Rim's" $37.3 million debut in 2013.